 Do you want to generate quality leads within your target accounts, but aren’t sure which channels to use?

-The good news is there are many options available to B2B marketers.
+The good news is, when it comes to account based marketing, there are many options available to B2B marketers.

 The bad news is that not all options let you target specific companies.